-The applications however create lots of cache which invariably take up lots of valuable space and you may be surprised recover gigabytes of space when cleaning App caches.
+The applications however create lots of caches that invariably take up lots of valuable space and you may be surprised to recover gigabytes of space when cleaning App caches.

 Now that you have a basic idea of what App/User Caches are all about, you shall be given a detailed explanation on how to clear APP/User Caches.
 You can either clean App/User Caches manually or you can use Specialist Applications.

 i.
 Open a new Finder window.